Talking with your doctor

 - Your options, including if genetic testing may be useful for you

-When you schedule your appointment, share that you plan to discuss rare genetic disorders of obesity, if possible.
+- Make an appointment When you schedule your appointment, share that you plan to discuss rare genetic diseases of obesity, if possible.
 Sharing the reason for your visit in advance can help your doctor prepare for your conversation and set aside the appropriate time.

-The more information your doctor has about your symptoms and family medical history, the better.
-This is very important, as your doctor may not be familiar with rare genetic disorders of obesity.
+- Prepare to explain The more information your doctor has about your symptoms and family medical history, the better.
+This is very important, as your doctor may not be familiar with rare genetic diseases of obesity.

-A complete list of symptoms including those outside of weight and hunger (ex: progressive hearing loss or vision loss), as these can be critical to an accurate diagnosis
+A complete list of symptoms including those outside of weight and hunger (eg, progressive hearing loss or vision loss), as these can be critical to an accurate diagnosis

 Ask a buddy to come with you